ATLauncher/ATLauncher/README.md

 ### Pluging In Your Data

-To get started with the code and plug in your own data, you need to replace the following files
+To get started with the code and plug in your own data, you need to create a src/main/java/com/atlauncher/data/Constanst.java file.
+Below is a starter to get you going:

+    package com.atlauncher.data;

+    public class Constants {

+    public static final String VERSION = "";
+    public static final String API_URL = "";
+    public static final String PASTE_CHECK_URL = "";
+    public static final String PASTE_API_URL = "";
+    public static final Server[] SERVERS = new Server[] { new Server("Test", "my.file.server.com", true) };
+    }

+See below for exmplanations as to what each constant means.

-#### /src/com/atlauncher/data/Settings.java
+#### API_URL
-%APIURL% should be replaced with a link to your server side API for processing of leaderboard times and pack installs
+This is a link to your server side API for processing of leaderboard times and pack installs.
+This is optional and can be removed.
+We do not give implementation code, this is your own doing.

-#### /src/com/atlauncher/gui/ConsoleBottomBar.java & /src/com/atlauncher/data/Instance.java
+#### PASTE_CHECK_URL
-%PASTECHECKURL% should be replaced with a link to the url where an instance of [stikked](https://github.com/claudehohl/Stikked) is running (For instance http://www.mypaste.com) this is how the launcher knows if the paste was successful by checking the response from the API for the url of the software.
+This is a link to the url where an instance of [stikked](https://github.com/claudehohl/Stikked) is running (For instance http://www.mypaste.com) this is how the launcher knows if the paste was successful by checking the response from the API for the url of the software.

-#### /src/com/atlauncher/utils/Utils.java
+#### PASTE_API_URL
-%PASTEAPIURL% should be replaced with a link to the create api command for the instance of [stikked](https://github.com/claudehohl/Stikked) is running (For instance http://www.mypaste.com/api/create/)
+This is a link to the create api command for the instance of [stikked](https://github.com/claudehohl/Stikked) is running (For instance http://www.mypaste.com/api/create/)

-#### /src/com/atlauncher/data/Settings.java
+#### SERVERS
-// INSERT SERVERS HERE should be replaced with the addition of your servers to the servers ArrayList such as details below

-servers.add(new Server("Test", "sometest.myserver.com"));
+This is an array of Server type elements the launcher uses as a base to download files.

 #### How to make your data